Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How to prepare for arthrodesis:

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+You may be told not to eat or drink anything after midnight on the day of your surgery.
+Your provider will tell you which medicines to take or not take on the day of your surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home and stay with you for 24 hours after surgery.

 What will happen during arthrodesis:

 - You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may instead be given local or regional anesthesia to numb the surgery area.
 With local or regional anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.

 - You may have open surgery or arthroscopic surgery.
 During open surgery, your provider will make one or more large incisions over your joint.
 With arthroscopic surgery, your provider will make several small incisions.
 A scope with a small camera at the end may be used to help your provider see your joint.
 Tools will also be inserted through the small incisions.